meeting your bioinformatics needs

-Our encrypted information technology infrastructure conforms with all current data protection regulations (incl.
+Our encrypted information technology infrastructure complies with all current data protection regulations (incl.
 GDPR) and IT security standards.
-You can therefore process and host both sensitive data - such as genomic information or health records - and non-sensitive data - with complete confidence.
-We use modern virtualization technologies such as OpenStack to protect our data and computing environments.
+Our partners can therefore process and host both sensitive data – such as genomic information or health records – and non-sensitive data – with complete confidence.
+We use modern virtualization technologies such as OpenStack to protect our computing environments.

 - Secure Data Processing Platform: set-up by SIB as part of the nationwide secure infrastructure enabling the exchange of biomedical data between health institutions across Switzerland and researchers.
 This infrastructure has been set up as part of our BioMedIT Project in the context of the national initiative for personalized health, SPHN.

 - Swiss Variant Interpretation Platform for Oncology (SVIP-O): to enable faster and more robust prioritisation of genetic variants, SIB is co-leading the development of a centralized, joint, curated database for clinical somatic variants coming from Swiss hospitals and related institutions, such as pathology institutes.

 - Hypo-RESOLVE: hundreds of clinical trials transferred and hosted onto our secure central server, in the context of this pan-European project – supported by the Innovative Medicines Initiative (IMI) and including 23 leading academic experts, pharmaceutical and device manufacturers, as well as patients’ organizations – to find better solutions to alleviate the burden and consequences of hypoglycaemia, a common and serious complication of diabetes.